kwabenasapong/openpldoc/manual/source/song_usage.rst

 :guilabel:`Cancel` at any time.
 This saves your tracking log as \usage_detail_"start_date"_"end_date".txt.
 You can open this file in any text viewer or your spread sheet application.

+The usage detailed report will be in the following format: Year, Month, Day,
+Hour, Minute, Seconds, Micro-seconds, Song title, Copyright, CCLI number, Author.

 **Delete Extracted Data**

 When you do not need your previously saved data past a certain point in time,